RiccardoInfascelli/numerical-analysis-pagerank/README.md

 - `data/`: HEP-TH citation-network data and metadata.
 - `report/`: final project report.
 - `requirements.txt`: Python dependencies required to run the notebook.
+- `assets/`: figures and visualizations used in the documentation.

 ## Numerical Method